MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ::: moniker-end

-::: moniker range="< azure-devops"
+::: moniker range="> tfs-2018 < azure-devops"

-To publish the output of your .NET **build**, do the following tasks:
+To publish the output of your .NET **build** to your pipeline, do the following tasks:

 * Run `dotnet publish --output $(Build.ArtifactStagingDirectory)` on CLI or add the DotNetCoreCLI@2 task with publish command.
 * Publish the artifact by using the **Publish build artifact**  task.